Melville Fuller

 Melville Weston Fuller (February 11, 1833 – July 4, 1910) was an American politician, attorney, and jurist who served as the eighth chief justice of the United States from 1888 until his death in 1910.
 Staunch conservatism marked his tenure on the Supreme Court, exhibited by his tendency to support unfettered free enterprise and to oppose broad federal power.
 He wrote major opinions on the federal income tax, the Commerce Clause, and citizenship law, and he took part in important decisions about racial segregation and the liberty of contract.
-Those rulings often faced criticism in the decades during and after Fuller's tenure, and many were later overruled or abrogated.
+The rulings faced criticism during and after Fuller's tenure, and many were later overruled or abrogated.
 The legal academy has generally viewed Fuller negatively, although a revisionist minority has taken a more favorable view of his jurisprudence.

 Born in Augusta, Maine, Fuller established a legal practice in Chicago after graduating from Bowdoin College.
-A Democrat, he became involved in politics, campaigning for Stephen A. Douglas in the 1860 presidential election.
+A Democrat, he became involved in politics and campaigned for Stephen A. Douglas in the 1860 presidential election.
 During the Civil War, he served a single term in the Illinois House of Representatives, where he opposed the policies of President Abraham Lincoln.
 Fuller became a prominent attorney in Chicago and was a delegate to several Democratic National Conventions.
-He declined three separate appointments offered by President Grover Cleveland before accepting the nomination to succeed Morrison Waite as chief justice.
-Despite some voicing objections over his political past, Fuller was confirmed by the Senate in 1888.
+He declined three separate appointments offered by President Grover Cleveland before accepting Cleveland's nomination to succeed Morrison Waite as chief justice in 1888.
+Despite some voicing objections over his political past, Fuller was confirmed by the Senate.
 He served as chief justice until his death in 1910, gaining a reputation for collegiality and able administration.